The Lament of the Land (Micah 7)

 And from sea to sea, and mountain to the mountain [Jerusalem].

 Yes, the enemy will one day be defeated.
 But first “you” (Israel, masculine singular) are going to receive God’s judgment.
 This will come at the hand of the Assyrians.
 And this is exactly what happened: the Assyrians advanced first south to Egypt (poetically here called Matzor) and then back again, leaving desolation in their wake.
-“Sea to sea” is from the Persian Gulf to the Mediterranean Sea; “mountain to the mountain” is from the mountains of Assyria in the north to the holy mountain of Jerusalem, which the Assyrians besieged in the lifetime of Micah, during the reign of King Hezekiah of Judah.
-All this is a description of the actual extent of the Assyrian expansion.
+“Sea to sea” is from the Persian Gulf to the Mediterranean Sea; “mountain to the mountain” is from the mountains of Assyria in the north to the holy mountain of Jerusalem in the south, which the Assyrians besieged in the lifetime of Micah.
+All this is a description of the actual extent of Assyrian aggression.

 Because of those dwelling upon her